What's Here

 parameterkeyword in this configuration lets Pozi know that the parent/child relationship is a standard spatial intersection. - The

-Whats Herekeyword does NOT contain an apostrophe. - It is NOT practical to configure point layers for What’s Here using a standard intersection query because a typical What’s Here target (ie a click on the map) is unlikely to intersect exactly with a point feature.
+Whats Herekeyword does not contain an apostrophe. - It is not practical to configure point layers for What’s Here using a standard intersection query because a typical What’s Here target, ie a click on the map, is unlikely to intersect exactly with a point feature.

 Custom

-Alternatively, you can configure a custom spatial query using the parameter keyword.
+If a standard intersection query is not suitable, you can configure a custom spatial query using the parameter keyword.

 For example, a custom query can add a buffer to the What’s Here target to return any features that are within a specified distance.

-parent=Whats Here, parameter=EXP_FILTER=intersects(@geometry [$comma] buffer(geom_from_wkt('[$wkt]') [$comma] 0.001 ))This example enables the What’s Here results to return any features from the layer that are within approximately 100m (specified as 0.001 of a degree) of the What’s Here target.
+parameter=EXP_FILTER=intersects(transform(@geometry[$comma]'epsg:7855'[$comma]'epsg:4326') [$comma] buffer(geom_from_wkt('[$wkt]') [$comma] 0.001 ))These examples enable the What’s Here results to return any features from the layer that are within approximately 100 m, specified as 0.001 of a degree, of the What’s Here target.

 Degree Value Conversion

-| Decimal Places | Decimal Degrees | N/S or E/W at equator | E/W at 23°N/S | E/W at 45°N/S | E/W at 67°N/S |
+| Decimal Places | Decimal Degrees | N/S or E/W at equator | E/W at 23 deg N/S | E/W at 45 deg N/S | E/W at 67 deg N/S |

 |---|---|---|---|---|---|